tarantool/doc/doc/reference/index.rst

     ^^^

-    Options and parameters which can be set for Tarantool on the command line or in an initialization file
+    Options and parameters which can be set for Tarantool on the command line or in an initialization file.

     ---